 Potatoes" printed on the front of a t-shirt.

-about meaning acquisition and communication during child
+writing about meaning acquisition and communication during child

-development and throughout lifespan development (what we learn about meaning and
+development and throughout lifespan development (what we learn

 And since what I say on the opening page of the chapter “Small

-figure that it should be readable to readers of the Times-Standard, and maybe
+figure that it should be readable to readers of the

-would often say “bless your little heart” when I was about three years
+mother would often say “bless your little heart” when I was